wp-plugins/monitor-pages/readme.txt

 1. The Manage Page Notifications screen

 == Changelog ==
+= 0.4 =
+* Fixed a bug where the title wasn't showing up in the message body
+* Added a page link to the message body

 = 0.3 =
 * `submit_button()` and `get_submit_button()` back compat, for WordPress 3.0.x